binnes/esp8266Workshop/en/part2/CERT1.md

 - CN=z53u40 Root CA : z53u40 is the Organisation ID for my IoT Platform
 - pass:password123 : password123 is the password that will protect the key - if you change this value do not forget what you entered, as you need it when using the key later.

-*Note: If you get an error similar to ```Can't load /home/xxx/.rnd into RNG```, you can ignore it.
-It just indicates that this is the first time you have used the random number generator.*

 This generates the key and protects it with a password.
 A public certificate is then generated in pem format, which is then converted to der format.
 Finally the xxd command creates a header file which allows the certificate to be embedded in code - this can be useful for devices that don't have a file system.

 ### Step 2 - Uploading the root CA Certificate to the IoT Platform

 You need to load the root CA certificate into the IoT platform using the console.
 In the settings section goto to CA Certificates in the Security section.
 Select to **Add certificate** then select the rootCA_certificate.pem file you just generated to upload to the platform, then press **Save**.

-### Step 3 - Generating a Server key and certificate
+### Step 3 - INFORMATION ONLY - Generating a Server key and certificate

-Now you have a Root Certificate Authority key and certificate, they can be used to sign other certificates that can be verified using the root CA certificate.

-You need to edit file [srvext.cfg](/certificates/srvext.cfg), which you should have retrieved from the certificates folder in this git repo.
-You need to change the **subjectAltName** entry to match the DNS entry of your instance of the Watson IoT platform, so change the host part of the URL to your Organisation Id:

-`subjectAltName = DNS:z53u40.messaging.internetofthings.ibmcloud.com`
+After generation the Root Certificate Authority key and certificate, the script generates the key and certificate for the MQTT server.
+It does this by generating a key, then creating a certificate request file.
+The x509 takes the certificate request and the CA root certificate and key then generates the MQTT server certificate, which is signed by the CA root certificate.

+The MQTT server certificate must includes the DNS name of the server.
+This is used as part of the verification process at connection time, to ensure that the client is talking to the intended server.
+The script generates the **srvext_custom.cfg** file with the correct DNS address for your instance of the Watson IoT platform.

-To generate a certificate for the IoT platform to use run the following commands:
+To generate a certificate for the IoT platform the script runs the following commands:

 ```bash
 openssl genrsa -aes256 -passout pass:password123 -out mqttServer_key.pem 2048